National Aviation Academy of the Philippines: History

 In June 2014, Governor Lilia Pineda inaugurated the new constructed two-storey building of the PhilSCA Basa-Palmayo campus funded by the local government of Pampanga through the approval of the Provincial Board Members.

-On September 5, 2025, Senate Bill 2969 was signed into law as Republic Act No. 12255 by President Ferdinand R. Marcos Jr. declaring the Philippine State College of Aeronautics as the national professional institution for aviation and therefore renaming it as the National Aviation Academy of the Philippines (NAAP).
-The law will take effect on September 20, 2025 15 days after its publication.
+The National Aviation Academy of the Philippines Act was passed by the Senate of the Philippines as Senate Bill No. 2969 on June 9, 2025, adopted by the House of Representatives as an amendment to House Bill No. 10403 on June 10, 2025 and was signed into law as Republic Act No. 12255 on September 5, 2025 by President Ferdinand R. Marcos Jr. declaring the Philippine State College of Aeronautics as the national professional institution for aviation and therefore renaming it as the National Aviation Academy of the Philippines (NAAP)..